 - Finally, with the likes of MediaCityUK corporate investment into the city has drastically increased – Amazon, Adidas, Kellogg’s, BBC, ITV all now have a presence in the city.

-With strong investment fundamentals such as major employers, strong transport links, structural undersupply, world renowned educational institutions, plenty of global tourists and major government investment, it’s clear Manchester has the essential aspects that investors look for.
-Combining these factors with a moderate entry level and potentially high yielding properties has caused a significant demand for Manchester stock from all around the world.
+With strong investment fundamentals such as major employers, strong transport links, structural undersupply, world-renowned educational institutions, plenty of global tourists and major government investment, it’s clear Manchester has the essential aspects that investors look for.
+Combining these factors with moderate entry-level and potentially high yielding properties has caused a significant demand for Manchester stock from all around the world.

 Recent Performance Data

 Since the referendum in 2016, the year on year capital growth for Manchester has been in the region of 6 to 8%.
 Hometrack part of the Zoopla Group provides monthly insights into property price inflation, of which Manchester regularly features in the top 3 cities.
-The latest UK Cities House Price index can be seen here.
 At the time of writing, analysing the November 2018 report the average wide UK city house price inflation was +2.6%, London was -0.1% yet Manchester was joint first at +6.6% across the UK’s largest 20 cities.

-The Future – Whilst property investments of course should be considered on an individual basis, professional investors want to go into a market which provides the stable rental income but also has the potential to further increase based on industry leading research and market forecasts.
+Whilst property investments of course should be considered on an individual basis, professional investors want to go into a market that provides a stable rental income but also has the potential to further increase based on industry-leading research and market forecasts.

-Hopefully this provides a useful insight to how Manchester has performed so well over recent years and is predicted to do so in the future.
+Hopefully, this provides a useful insight into how Manchester has performed so well over recent years and is predicted to do so in the future.
 Please get in touch via [email protected] with any questions or if you would like to discuss your investment strategy and review options.